 Why you should let go of the past

 Being in a constant state of fear, hypervigilance, or hyperarousal consumes a great deal of energy and focus, which can lead to mental and physical exhaustion, and potentially manifests itself as physical health issues.
 Carrying trauma can impact our ability to trust others, and therefore our ability to build and maintain healthy relationships, including preventing us from having a fulfilling intimate relationship.
 While we live in the past, our memories will continue to drive behaviors that sabotage our life and hold back our personal freedom and the life we deserve.

 The good news is that the brain can be re-wired to effectively heal from trauma.
 This malleability of the brain is called neuroplasticity, which is the ability to grow and create new healthy pathways and replace the maladaptive patterns keeping the mind in a trauma response.
 With the right treatment and support, you can heal your past, take back control of your life, and learn to feel safe mentally, physically, and emotionally.

-When you heal from past trauma your relationships will improve; firstly, with yourself as you restore trust and build self-confidence, and also with the people you care about.
-You will feel more inspired and engaged in life – ultimately living life with greater creativity, joy, meaning, and purpose.
+When you heal from past trauma, your relationships will improve, first with yourself as you restore trust and build self-confidence, and also with the people you care about.
+You will feel more inspired and engaged in life, ultimately living life with greater creativity, joy, meaning, and purpose.

-Have you experienced any traumatic situation in your life?
-Do you feel identified with some of these symptoms?
-Did know how the way we process our past experiences can have an impact on the way our brain and body work?
+Have you experienced any traumatic situations in your life?
+Do you identify with some of these symptoms?
+Did know that the way we process our past experiences can have an impact on the way our brain and body work?
 Share you answers with us in the comments section, so we can all enrich our experiences when dealing with these issues.
 God bless you.